stefanusivanlaksono/Credit_Card_Clustering/README.md

 # III.
 Exploratory Data Analysis

 ## Data Distribution Plot
+We check data distribution for each feature using descriptive statistics, histogram, and boxplot.
 - Overall, each feature has right-skewed distribution because of the anomaly behaviors of the small proportion of customers.
 - Majority of customers have `BALANCE` value close to zero.
 It can be concluded that the company has many active customers
 - Not many customers can make full payments on their credit card bills (the largest percentage of `PRC_FULL_PAYMENT` is on zero value)